pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 This document describes how to back up the data of a TiDB cluster in AWS Kubernetes to the AWS storage.

-In this document, the backup implementation method is the Custom Resource Definition (CRD) of TiDB Operator, and the backup tool is [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool), which gets the backup data of the TiDB cluster, and then sends the data to the AWS storage.
+The backup method described in this document is implemented based on CustomResourceDefinition (CRD) in TiDB Operator.
+For the underlying implementation, [BR](https://docs.pingcap.com/tidb/stable/backup-and-restore-tool) is used to get the backup data of the TiDB cluster, and then send the data to the AWS storage.
 BR stands for Backup & Restore, which is a command-line tool for distributed backup and recovery of the TiDB cluster data.

+## User scenarios

+For the following backup needs, you can use BR to make an [ad-hoc backup](#ad-hoc-full-backup-to-s3-compatible-storage) or [scheduled full backup](#scheduled-full-backup-to-s3-compatible-storage) of the TiDB cluster data to S3-compatible storages.

+- To back up a large volume of data and expect a fast backup speed
+- To get a direct backup of data as SST files (key-value pairs)

+For other backup needs, refer to [Backup and Restore Overview](backup-restore-overview.md) to select an appropriate backup method.

+> **Note:**
+>
+> - BR is only applicable to TiDB v3.1 or later releases.
+> - Data that is backed up using BR can only be restored to TiDB, not to other databases.

 ## Ad-hoc backup

 Ad-hoc backup supports both full backup and incremental backup.
 It describes the backup by creating a `Backup` Custom Resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry, and you need to handle this error manually.

-To better describe the backup process, this document provides examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to AWS storage.
+This document provides an example about how to back up the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace to AWS storage.
+The following are the detailed steps.

-### Prerequisites for ad-hoc backup
+### Step 1: Prepare for ad-hoc backup

-Before you perform ad-hoc backup, AWS account permissions need to be granted.
-This section describes three methods to grant AWS account permissions.

-> **Note:**
->
-> If TiDB Operator >= v1.1.10 && TiDB >= v4.0.8, BR will automatically adjust `tikv_gc_life_time`.
-You do not need to configure `spec.tikvGCLifeTime` and `spec.from` fields in the `Backup` CR.
-In addition, you can skip the steps of creating the `backup-demo1-tidb-secret` secret and [configuring database account privileges](#required-database-account-privileges).

 1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based access control (RBAC) resources in the `test1` namespace: